iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Distribution of camaign outcome](../figures/2_1_Y_distribution.png)

-There are more than 40,000 observations in our data set, and only 11.3% of them have positive “YES” outcomes, which means that we have a significantly unbalanced data set.
+There are more than 40,000 observations in our data set, and only 11.3% of them have positive outcomes, which means that we have a significantly unbalanced data set.
 Since our data was collected during the 2008 financial crisis, we pay particular attention to this time factor and visualize the positive Y values across that specific time frame.

 ![Uneven distribution of positive outcome during the financial crisis](../figures/2_2_Uneven_distribution.png)